The Unauthorized Biography of Reinhold Messner

-The Unauthorized Biography of Reinhold Messner is the third studio album by Ben Folds Five, released April 27, 1999.
-It represented a departure for the band from their usual pop-rock sound to material influenced by classical and chamber music, with darker, introspective lyrics on subjects such as regret, death, and loss of innocence.
-It was the final full-length album from the trio until the release of The Sound of the Life of the Mind in 2012.
-It was produced by Caleb Southern.
+The Unauthorized Biography of Reinhold Messner is the third studio album by Ben Folds Five, released on April 27, 1999.
+Produced by the band's usual collaborator, Caleb Southern, it represented a departure for the band from their usual pop-rock sound to material influenced by classical and chamber music, with darker, introspective lyrics on subjects such as regret, death, and loss of innocence.
+The band broke up shortly after the touring period of the album, and as a result the record was considered the final release from the trio until they reunited in 2011 and released The Sound of the Life of the Mind the following year.